adamchainz/SublimeFiglet/README.md

 SublimeFiglet
 =============

-A [Sublime Text][3] package to add in Big ASCII Lettering via [pyfiglet][2], a pure Python implementation of the original [Figlet][1] project.
+A [Sublime Text][3] package to add in Big ASCII Lettering via [pyfiglet][2], a Python implementation of the original [Figlet][1] project.

 How to Use
 ==========

-This Package adds two commands to the command palette:
+This Package adds three commands to the command palette:

-* `Figlet: Add Some ASCII Art Text` lets you type text and get the output of figlet.
+* `Figlet: Add Text` lets you type text (or uses your selection) and figletizes it.

+* `Figlet: Add Comment` lets you type text (or uses your selection) and figletizes it as a comment.

-* `Figlet: Select ASCII Art Font` lets you choose a font out of the installed ones.
+* `Figlet: Select Font` lets you choose a font out of the installed list that come with pyfiglet.

         888'Y88 Y88b Y88     888   e88 88e   Y88b Y8P 888